gvwilson/sensibleadventures/nardica/nardica.md

 "Show time," Wales said quietly.
 He bowed his head as if in prayer.
 The image on the screen steadied as the drone slowed and stopped.
-The Zillion ship drew closer,
+The Aussie ship drew closer,
 gray and single-purposed like the shark in Iffy's nature book.

 The map on the control panel tilted to show depth.